codicoop/boilerplate_django/README.md

 - You can edit the template by modifying the the `templates/django/forms/div.html` file.
 At the moment of writing this, this template is exactly the same as the original one, just put there to make it easier to find it in the future.
-If you find a way to change the path of this template programatically, please move it to a path that fits our structure better.
+If you find a way to change the path of this template programmatically, please move it to a path that fits our structure better.

 ## Custom user account views and templates